pedrolgarlaschi/node_template/README.md

-Basic gulp template for we projects.
+Basic gulp template for node projects.
 ====================================

 Pack src repo and compile to www.